odavid/my-bloody-jenkins/examples/kubernetes/README.md

 # Running slaves in Kubernetes

-The following examples runs a Jenkins Master using docker-compose and uses [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run slaves within it.
+The following example runs a Jenkins Master using docker-compose and uses [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) to run slaves within it.

 Running the example will:
 * Run the Jenkins master